ctron/net.luminis.cmc/README.md

 This bundle can be used together with the Apache Felix or Equinox command shell.

-Provided that one of the command shells listed above is installed in your framework (which usually is the case when you started either Felix or Equinox with its default configuration), just install (and start) this bundle and type cm help on its command line.
+Provided that one of the command shells listed above is installed in your framework (which usually is the case when you started either Felix or Equinox with its default configuration), just install (and start) this bundle and type "cm help" on its command line (Felix Gogo: "cmc:help").
 It will print the help message as shown below, which should speak for itself.

 ```
 Usage: